 Entrance to the exhibition centre costs £4 for adults, £2 for children aged 5-15, Under 5 ‘s are free.
 A family ticket (2 adults, 2 children) costs £10.

-Lindisfarne Mead at St Aiden’s Winery
+Sample some Lindisfarne Mead at St Aiden’s Winery

 Major restoration work has recently been completed after the castle was closed between November 2016 and April 2018.